erlend-aasland/balena-cli/doc/cli.markdown

 	$ balena join 192.168.1.25
 	$ balena join 192.168.1.25 --application MyApp

+### Arguments

+#### DEVICEIPORHOSTNAME

+the IP or hostname of device

 ### Options

-#### --application, -a &#60;application&#62;

-The name of the application the device should join
+#### -a, --application APPLICATION

+application name

-## leave [deviceIp]
+## leave [deviceIpOrHostname]

-Use this command to make a local device leave the balena server it is provisioned on.
+Make a local device leave the balena server it is provisioned on.
 This effectively makes the device "unmanaged".

 The device entry on the server is preserved after running this command, so the device can subsequently re-join the server if needed.